-DRUG POLICY INITIATIVES - P24

-A FAR-REACHING GLOBAL VOICE & HIGHLY INFLUENTIAL PRESENCE IN THE MEDIA - P9 A Track Record of Major Breakthroughs Amanda Feilding has been studying the mechanisms underlying the effects of psychedelics since 1966.
-In 1998, she set up the Beckley Foundation in order to open up the doors of scientific research into the potential benefits of psychedelics, and to develop a scientific evidence base to help reform global drug policies, so that these compounds can be made available to patients in need.
-Amanda Feilding establishes the Beckley/ Bristol Research Programme with ProfDavid Nutt and herself as co-directors.
+DRUG POLICY INITIATIVES - P24 A FAR-REACHING GLOBAL VOICE & HIGHLY INFLUENTIAL PRESENCE IN THE MEDIA - P9 A Track Record of Major Breakthroughs Amanda Feilding has been studying the mechanisms underlying the effects of psychedelics since 1966.
+In 1998, she set up the Beckley Foundation, which she has since led, in order to open the doors of scientific research into the potential benefits of psychedelics, and to develop a scientific evidence base to help reform global drug policies, so that these compounds will be integrated into society and made available to those in need.
+Amanda collaborates with Prof Franz Vollenweider on a study investigating psilocybin's effects on changes in cerebral circulation using PET.
+Amanda Feilding establishes the Beckley/Bristol Research Programme with ProfDavid Nutt and herself as codirectors.
 Amanda establishes the Beckley/Imperial Research Programme with Prof David Nutt and herself as co-directors, and appoints Dr Robin Carhart-Harris as Principal Investigator.
 The first fMRI study of psilocybin is conducted as part of the Beckley/Imperial Research Programme, identifying for the first time crucial changes in the organisation of functional brain networks during the psychedelic experience.